bbarman4u/play-with-docker/README.md

 Under the hood DIND or Docker-in-Docker is used to give the effect of multiple VMs/PCs.

+There are 3 main services of the stack:
+  - HaProxy - This will route the traffic to the richt container
+  - PWD - This is the 'main' engine as this serves the viewer and you use it to start the instances
+  - l2 - A routing container.
+This is used for exposing external services to route it to the right container.

 A live version is available at: http://play-with-docker.com/

 Notes: